chmp/serde_arrow/serde_arrow/Implementation.md

 - [ ] `enum ... { }`: enums are not yet supported.
 It is planned to map them to
   union arrays
 - [x] `struct S(T)`: newtype structs are supported, if `T` is supported
+- [ ] `chrono::DateTime<Utc>`: depends on the configured strategy:
+  - mapped to UTF8 arrays without configuration
+  - mapped to `Date64` with `Strategy::UtcDateTimeStr` and field data type `Date64`
+  - mapped to `Date64` with field data type `Date64` and chrono configured to serialize to timestamps
+- [ ] `chrono::NaiveDateTime`: depends on the configured strategy:
+  - mapped to UTF8 arrays without configuration
+  - mapped to `Date64` with `Strategy::NaiveDateTimeStr` and field data type `Date64`
+  - mapped to `Date64` with field data type `Date64` and chrono configured to serialize to timestamps

 [crate::base::Event]: https://docs.rs/serde_arrow/latest/serde_arrow/event/enum.Event.html
 [crate::to_record_batch]: https://docs.rs/serde_arrow/latest/serde_arrow/fn.to_record_batch.html